If you’ve shopped for home insurance recently, you might be wondering something…

 Think about the last thing you called “cheap.”
 There’s a good chance it wasn’t used as a compliment!
 In fact, you probably threw in a few four-letter words to communicate exactly how poorly made the item was.

 When it comes to insurance, “cheap policies” usually come with higher deductibles, less coverage, more restrictions, and bad customer service.
+Selecting the cheapest policy will likely mean less liability coverage, less personal property coverage and less chance that your policy covers losses of personal belongings.
+You don’t want to protect your home with cheap coverage.

 Insurance Coverage Matters